Taranaki Mounga Project

 DOC senior ranger Joe Carson says lots of rain and high rivers last summer made accessing and surveying this taonga species across 10 rivers on Mt Taranaki more of a challenge.

 Current estimates are of 50-60 pairs of whio, regarded as a self-sustaining population.
 Two years ago a record 78 duckling whio were counted.
-It’s thanks to a big team effort between Te Korowai o Ngāruahine Trust, DOC and TMP in creating a network of 1100
+It’s thanks to a big team effort between Te Korowai o Ngāruahine Trust, DOC and TMP in creating

 Read More »